Jacob Shaw (musician): Support of young talents

 Alongside giving masterclasses worldwide in some of the top universities and conservatories (such as Northwestern University, Juilliard School, CCOM, Royal Irish Academy of Music, Shanghai Conservatory, etc.), Jacob was appointed the Professor of Cello and “Cassado Chair” at the Academia Marshall in Barcelona - where Pablo Casals and Gaspar Cassado used to teach.
 He left this role in 2020 to dedicate his time to Scandinavian Cello School.
 In 2024 aged 35 he won the position of Professor of Cello at the Royal Northern College of Music (RNCM) in Manchester, UK.
 At the start of the academic year 2024 he was named Visiting International Chair of Cello at the Royal Welsh College of Music and Drama.

 In 2016 he created his own foundation, the Scandinavian Cello School, to support educate and promote young cellists.
 It is hailed for unconventional teaching methods and a special focus on mental health within the music industry through experiments with "work-life" balance.
 In 2021 it exploded on the world scene, reaching more than 2 billion worldwide (source: Hypefactors) and featuring on the front page of the New York Times.

 Alumni and cellists they support have won major international competitions, released on prominent CD labels and won top orchestral positions.

 The foundation has since expanded and in 2018 they opened the worlds first ever permanent cello center and retreat close to the UNESCO heritage site of Stevns Klint on the Danish coastline, 1 hour from Copenhagen.
 They are striving to become self-sufficient, based at "The Musical Farm".
 SCS now welcome musicians and artists from all over the world - there are no tuition fees for any project.

 In 2019, Jacob was invited to perform by Vienna Philharmonic Orchestra during their annual January ball, and he took with him 8 cellists from the foundation to appear at this special gala event, whilst in the same year Deutsche Grammophon released “Maddalena and the Prince”, and proceeds from the CD were donated to SCS.
 He was re-invited to the Vienna Philharmonic Orchestra annual ball in 2024.

-Scandinavian Cello School is a partner of UNESCO and each year they help more than 150 young musicians and artists - their motto is “become the best version of yourself”.
+Scandinavian Cello School is a partner of UNESCO.